 Who Can Use the Hot Line?

 Designated REALTORS® and their authorized Office Managers (i.e., REALTORS® who are authorized in advance to represent the principal broker) have direct access to the Hot Line.
 Sales agents receive benefits of the service through their designated brokers and office managers.
-Sales agents who call the Hot Line are referred back to their principal broker or office manager.
-(Policy in effect as of 7/1/05).

 Examples of appropriate questions:

 "Can a Purchase & Sale Agreement be signed on a Sunday?"
 (Yes)

 "How long am I required to keep agency disclosure forms?
 (3 years)

 "Can a facilitator recommend a home inspector to a buyer?"
 (No)